2nd Battalion, 7th Marines: War in Afghanistan (2008, 2012–2013)

 the battalion suffered 20 men killed and 160 wounded, thirty of which were amputees.
-Four Marines assigned or attached to the battalion were awarded the Navy Cross for their actions during the 2008 deployment.
+Four marines assigned or attached to the battalion were awarded the Navy Cross for their actions during the 2008 deployment.
 The battalion deployed to Afghanistan again in the autumn of 2012 into early 2013.

 Okinawa, Unit Deployment Program, and the 31st MEU, 2009-2011

 Following its Afghanistan deployment, 2/7 deployed to Okinawa, Japan in January 2010, for the first time since 2002.
 The Battalion was the ground combat element for the 31st Marine Expeditionary Unit from December 2009 – June 2010, and then again from June–December 2011.

 Special Purpose Marine Air-Ground Task Force, Central-Command

 As of June 2019, the battalion has deployed with the SP-MAGTF as the Ground Combat Element three separate times since late-2014.
 As the GCE, the unit has deployed to Iraq, Yemen, Jordan, Syria, Afghanistan, & Kuwait.
 Missions have included training with foreign partners, providing base security, isolated-personnel recovery, & crisis response.

+On 7-8 February 2018, elements of Combined Anti-Armor Team (CAAT) 2 were attached to US Special Operations forces at the Conoco Gas plant near Khasham, Dier ez-Zor, Syria, where they were attacked by 500 pro-regime militia and Russian Wagner mercenaries.
+Additional elements of Weapons Company responded as a quick reactionary force (QRF) from nearby Firebase Ash-Shaddadi.
+The QRF team was stopped short of their objective due to the intensity of the fighting near the gas plant.

+In October 2019, elements of V27 assisted in the US draw down in Northeastern Syria which caused intense standoffs with local Kurdish forces and nearby Russian Armed Forces units.
+During this same deployment, Easy Company and its attachments would deploy 100 marines and corpsmen in response to the attack on the US Embassy in Baghdad, Iraq.